My opinion on Mintos

 The lower part of the screen show two very handy graphs, allowing you to explore the available range of interest rates and remaining term.
 Using them, you can very easily estimate how quickly your funds will be invested.
 Finally, you classically choose the portfolio size, whether to reinvest or not, and the minimal/maximal loan size.

-As of May 2018, the computed XIRR for my Euro loans is 12.75%.
-This value is slightly higher than the 12.42% displayed by Mintos as “net annualized return”.
+As of August 2018, the computed XIRR for my Euro loans is 12.97%.
+This value is slightly higher than the 12.62% displayed by Mintos as “net annualized return”.
 It’s a nice return for guaranteed loans, although I strongly encourage you to also check out Grupeer if you want the best performance for such loans.
-I expect the XIRR value to increase, as my recent investments at Mintos all yield more than 13.5%.
+However, most of this performance is created by earlier loans, whose returns are higher than current ones.
+A more realistic performance for newer portfolios would be around 11%; it’s the price to pay for increased safety, as the main originator (Mogo) now takes less risks than it used to !